yugrajmangate-dev/PG/README.md

 - Zero latency; no external API calls required.

 ### 3. WASM-Powered OCR for Images
 Users often upload screenshots containing credentials.
-SentinelGate integrates **Tesseract.js** (compiled to WebAssembly) to locally extract text from `.png`, `.jpg`, and `.pdf` files, scanning the raw text for PAN cards, Aadhaar numbers, and financial data.
+Privacy Guard   integrates **Tesseract.js** (compiled to WebAssembly) to locally extract text from `.png`, `.jpg`, and `.pdf` files, scanning the raw text for PAN cards, Aadhaar numbers, and financial data.

 ### 4. Smart Auto-Discovery (1000+ Platforms)
 Threats evolve daily.
-SentinelGate utilizes a background worker (`updater.js`) that synchronizes with a central threat feed every 24 hours.
+Privacy Guard   utilizes a background worker (`updater.js`) that synchronizes with a central threat feed every 24 hours.
 It dynamically maps new LLM platforms (e.g., when a new AI tool launches) without requiring a hard extension update.

 ---